 \textbf{Results.} We evaluate our approach on two tasks: code editing and program repair.
-For code editing, we examine \tool on two different datasets. \tool improves $top1$ patch generation accuracy over state-of-the-art patch generation models (PLBART, NatGen, and CoditT5) from 4.82\% to 22.42\% in different settings.
-For program repair, we compare \tool with recent deep learning-based techniques on \dforj , \dforjj, and QuixBugs datasets and report state-of-the-art performance.
+For code editing, we examine \tool on two different datasets. \tool improves $top\ 1$ patch generation accuracy over state-of-the-art patch generation models (PLBART~\cite{ahmad2021unified}, NatGen~\cite{chakraborty2022natgen} and CoditT5~\cite{zhang2022coditt5}) from 19.76\% to 2.77\% in different settings.
+For program repair, we compare \tool with recent Deep Learning-based techniques on \dforj , \dforjj, and QuixBugs datasets and report state-of-the-art performance.
 Additionally, we conduct extensive ablation studies to justify our different design choices.
-In particular, we investigate the three components, search, generate, and modify, individually and prove that \tool can benefit from each one of them.
+In particular, we investigate three components (search, generate, and modify) individually and prove that \tool can benefit from each one of them.

-In summary, our key contributions are: \begin{itemize} \item We prototype a code editing model, \tool, built on top of off-the-shelf pre-trained code generation models augmented with the generation with code search and code modification.
+In summary, our key contributions are: \begin{itemize} \item We prototype a code editing model, \tool, built on top of off-the-shelf pre-trained code generation models and augmented the generation model with code search and code modification.

-\item We propose a new code modification model that involves generating granular edit operations (i.e., deletion and insertion operations at token granularity as opposed to generating token sequences).
+\item We propose a new code modification model, which involves generating granular edit operations (\ie deletion and insertion operations at token granularity as opposed to generating token sequences).

 \item We demonstrate \tool's ability to generate patches for general-purpose code edits and bug fixes.
 Across most of the settings, \tool achieves state-of-the-art performances.
 We present a detailed ablation study to justify our different design choices.